makersacademy/airport_challenge/README.md

 -------------

 The first user story requires interaction between two new objects, Plane and Airport.

 My first decision was wether to create a land method on for the Plane or Airport class.
 I decided to go with the Plane using the land method because I felt that ```plane.land(airport)``` would make more sense to the user.

 The land method takes the airport as the parameter and returns it when called on a plane.

 Next I created the landed? method, which uses the instance variable landed to return a boolean.
-This is initialized to false when the place is created, and is set to false by the land method.
+This is initialized to false when the place is created, and is set to true by the land method.